COVID Series: Flying Across Borders

 While most international borders remain closed, finding a flight back to your home country can be a huge pain or simply impossible.
 Today, we'll look at a few tips for finding your way from A to B safely and legally.

-It's worth reading this article in tandem with our piece on buying plane tickets during COVID, as well as our list of which countries and airports currently allow transit passengers.
+It's worth reading this article in tandem with our piece on buying plane tickets during COVID.

 Ever since lockdown started in March, I've spent a lot of my time helping clients and social-media users find their way home.
 Now, as things sort of start to stabilize, I'm getting a lot of requests from people trying to get across the globe to a sick or dying relative, reunite with a fiancé, get to their university or their new job, that kind of thing.